ForomePlatform/anfisa/README.md

 `./runcompose.sh --asetup=/path/to/asetup --druidwork=/path/to/druid/workdir/ --airflowwork=/path/to/airflow/workdir/ --hostip=INTERNAL_IP_ADDRESS_OF_MACHINE`

 If any of the folders does not exist, then they will be created automatically.

-Open your browser an go to: http://localhost:9000/anfisa/app/dir/
+Open your browser anc go to: http://localhost:9000/anfisa/app/dir/

 ## Public Demo